MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 * The "authority address" is the authority's hostname and a port number implied by the scheme or specified in the URI.
-* An "alternative endpoint" is a hostname, port number, and other associated instructions to the client on how to reach the service.
+* An "alternative endpoint" is a hostname, port number, and other associated instructions to the client on how to reach an instance of service.

 Additional DNS terminology intends to be consistent with {{?DNSTerm=RFC8499}}.